Prester John

-Prester John (Presbyter Ioannes) was a mythical Christian patriarch, presbyter, and king.
+Prester John (Presbyter Ioannes) was a postulated Christian patriarch, presbyter, and king.
 Stories popular in Europe in the 12th to the 17th centuries told of a Nestorian patriarch and king who was said to rule over a Christian nation lost amid the pagans and Muslims in the Orient.
-The accounts were often embellished with various tropes of medieval popular fantasy, depicting Prester John as a descendant of the Three Magi, ruling a kingdom full of riches, marvels, and strange creatures.
+The accounts were often embellished with various tropes of medieval popular literature, depicting Prester John as a descendant of the Three Magi, ruling a kingdom full of riches, marvels, and strange creatures.

-At first, Prester John was imagined to reside in India.
-Tales of the Nestorian Christians' evangelistic success there and of Thomas the Apostle's subcontinental travels as documented in works like the Acts of Thomas probably provided the first seeds of the legend.
-As Europeans became aware of the Mongols and their empire, accounts placed the king in Central Asia, and eventually Portuguese explorers came to believe that the term was a reference to Ethiopia, which at that time was an isolated Christian "exclave" distant from any other Christian-ruled territory.
+At first, Prester John was thought to reside in India.
+Reports of the Nestorian Christians' evangelistic success there and of Thomas the Apostle's subcontinental travels as documented in works like the Acts of Thomas probably provided the first seeds of the narrative.
+As Europeans became aware of the Mongols and their empire, accounts placed the king in Central Asia, and eventually Portuguese explorers came to assume that the term was a reference to Ethiopia, which at that time was an isolated Christian "exclave" distant from any other Christian-ruled territory.

 Origin of the legend

-Though its immediate genesis is unclear, officially the origin of the legend of Prester John originates from a letter that the Byzantine emperor Manuel I Komnenos received in 1165.
+Though its immediate genesis is unclear, officially the origin of the idea of Prester John originates from a letter that the Byzantine emperor Manuel I Komnenos received in 1165.
 The sender was: "John, Christian Sovereign and Lord of Lords".

 The letter described the very rich lands of this monarch located in central Asia.
 The king said he lived in an immense palace made of gems and gold and said he governed a huge territory extending from Persia to China.
-For many years the myth of Prester John was associated with the dream of reaching a sumptuous kingdom, where all material pleasures were fulfilled and people lived in opulence.
+For many years the idea of Prester John was associated with the dream of reaching a sumptuous kingdom, where all material pleasures were fulfilled and people lived in opulence.

 The legend of Prester John drew strongly from earlier accounts of the Orient and of Westerners' travels there.
-Particularly influential were the stories of Saint Thomas the Apostle's proselytizing in India, recorded especially in the third-century work known as the Acts of Thomas.
+Particularly influential were the reports of Saint Thomas the Apostle's proselytizing in India, recorded especially in the third-century work known as the Acts of Thomas.
 This text inculcated in Westerners an image of India as a place of exotic wonders and offered the earliest description of Saint Thomas establishing a Christian sect there, motifs that loomed large over later accounts of Prester John.

-Similarly, distorted reports of movements in Asia of the Church of the East (Nestorianism) informed the legend as well.
+Similarly, embellished reports of movements in Asia of the Church of the East (Nestorianism) informed the narratives as well.
 This church had gained a wide following in the Eastern nations and engaged the Western imagination as an assemblage both exotic and familiarly Christian.
 Particularly inspiring were the Church of the East's missionary successes among the Mongols and Turks of Central Asia; French historian René Grousset suggests that the Prester John story may have had its origins in the Kerait clan, which had thousands of its members join the Church of the East shortly after the year 1000.
-By the 12th century, the Kerait rulers were still following a custom of bearing Christian names, which may have fueled the legend.
+By the 12th century, the Kerait rulers were still following a custom of bearing Christian names, which may have fueled the narrative.